New Jersey Sued Over Laws Requiring Permits to Buy and Carry Guns

 0:00

-Christian Benton of Pennsauken, New Jersey, along with the Coalition of New Jersey Firearm Owners and the Gun Owners Foundation, filed a lawsuit against Attorney General Matthew Platkin and Pennsauken Police Chief Phil Olivo in the U.S. District Court for the District of New Jersey.
+Christian Benton of Pennsauken, New Jersey, along with the Coalition of New Jersey Firearm Owners and the Gun Owners Foundation, filed a lawsuit against New Jersey Attorney General Matthew Platkin and Pennsauken Police Chief Phil Olivo in the U.S. District Court for the District of New Jersey.

-Under New Jersey law, a permit is required to buy a gun and a separate license is needed to carry a firearm.
+Under New Jersey law, a permit is required to buy a gun, and a separate license is needed to carry a firearm.

 According to the lawsuit, the processes are redundant and cumbersome, requiring training, multiple background checks, character references, interviews with officials, fingerprinting, and registering of firearms, as well as hundreds of dollars in fees.